 You can do this by finding your Energy Performance Certificate, or EPC for short.
 If you’re unsure of what you’re looking for, it is a certificate that is usually included in your mortgage pack.

-Alternatively, take a look at the government’s EPC register , where you should be able to see this information online.
+government’s EPC register , where you should be able to see this information online.

 Now, don’t worry.
 It may seem like a costly job, but we have a list of budget-friendly options and even government funded grants that you may not know are available.